unfoldadmin/django-unfold/docs/components/tracker.md

 ## Custom tracker data preparation in component class

-Below you can see an example of a component class that prepares the data for the tracker component.
-The component in template will receive the `data` parameter that is passed to the `get_context_data` method.
+Let's examine an example of a component class that handles data preparation for the tracker component.
+When implementing this class, you'll need to create a method that prepares and structures the data appropriately.
+The component in your template will receive this data through the `data` parameter, which is passed to the `get_context_data` method.
+This approach provides a clean separation between data preparation logic and presentation, making your code more maintainable and easier to test.

 ```python
 # admin.py